The Last Days of Pompeii (1935 film): Reception

 The Last Days of Pompeii appeared to be a moderate box-office success upon its release in 1935, but RKO ultimately lost $237,000 after the film's first theatrical run.
 However, the picture finally made a profit for the studio following its 1949 re-release, when it shared a double bill with the re-release of another 1935 production, Cooper and Schoedsack's adventure fantasy film She.
 A book on representations of Pompeii in media speculated that Last Days was unsuccessful because of "its exaggerated exhibition of Christian morality and the completely implausible span of time covered in Judea."
 Writing in 2012, Richard B. Jewell remarked that the film probably failed because of the "relatively meager level of its spectacle", stating that O'Brien's special effects were not as impressive as usual.

 Andre Sennwald reviewed the picture for The New York Times in October 1936, praising it as "an ably managed historical work" until the last part of the film "begins to bludgeon the moral".
 Sennwald described Rathbone's performance of Pilate as "a fascinating aristocrat, scornful in his hauteur and sly in his reasoning."
 Foster's performance as done "with thoroughness and skill."
 Writing at the Brooklyn Eagle, John Reddington compared the film to Cecil B. DeMille's religious epics and called Preston Foster's performance "virile".
 However, he concluded that "the ideology [...] is much too confused to merit consideration as a spiritual experience or a historical drama."
 Both Sennwald and Reddington noted that the temporal closeness of the destruction of Pompeii to Christ's crucifixion, as depicted in the film, was not historical.

+Variety wrote that film's strengths lay in its technical achievements, despite "once or twice does a phony note intrude", and not in its historical accuracy.
+They noted that the film "omits even a small allusion to Pompeii's sex angle.
+This film has no romance ...
+A Roman story without a single orgy, without even a glimpse of the public baths or a hint that the town was devoted to amorous dalliance is in, itself something", but the omission allowed the story to focus on "Roman politics and commerce ... miserable poverty ... and barbaric games and sports."